 The primary inflationary factors affecting our operations are food, labor costs, energy costs, and materials used in the construction of new restaurants.
 A large number of our restaurant personnel are paid at rates based on the applicable minimum wage, and increases in the minimum wage have directly affected our labor costs in recent years.
 Many of our leases require us to pay taxes, maintenance, repairs, insurance, and utilities, all of which are generally subject to inflationary increases.
-We believe inflation had a negative impact on our financial condition and results of operations during the twenty-eight weeks ended July 10, 2016, due primarily to higher wages.
-Uncertainties related to fluctuations in costs, including energy costs, commodity prices, annual indexed or other minimum wage increases, and construction materials make it difficult to predict what impact, if any, inflation may continue to have on our business, but it is anticipated that inflation will continue to have a negative impact for the remainder of 2016.
+We believe food cost deflation had a positive impact on our financial condition and results of operations during the forty weeks ended October 2, 2016, due primarily to ground beef.
+Food cost deflation was partially offset by a negative impact of inflation on labor costs.
+Uncertainties related to fluctuations in costs, including energy costs, commodity prices, annual indexed or other minimum wage increases, and construction materials make it difficult to predict what impact, if any, inflation may continue to have on our business, but it is anticipated that inflation will continue to have a negative impact on labor costs for the remainder of 2016.